elastos/Elastos.Node/docs/besides-setup/compress-log-files.md

----
-description: WIP...
----

 # Compress Log Files

-The **compress\_log** will gzip the old log files to save disk space.
-It will not touch the latest log files because the corresponding daemon programs open them.
+The **compress\_log** command gzips the old log files to save disk space.
+It does not touch the latest log file, because the running daemon still has it open.

 ```
 $ ./node/node.sh esc compress_log